Ksloveyuan/channelx/README.md

 more examples, please check [promise_test.go](https://github.com/Ksloveyuan/channelx/blob/master/promise_test.go)

 ## Actor
-The actor pattern is also called as Active Object, it seems like Promise, but the difference is Actor can be reused and it is FIFO.
+The actor pattern is also called as Active Object, it seems like Promise, but the difference is Actor can be reused, and it is FIFO.

 ```golang
 actor := NewActor(SetActorBuffer(0))